Hands-on: Introduction to domain storytelling

 - Gain a new modeling tool for your toolbox

 Stefan Hofer is bad at drawing.
 However, he thinks he can build up domain knowledge by drawing domain stories.
 He hops from one domain to the next, assisting people to figure out how software can help them to get their job done.
-Stefan studied software engineering in Austria and has a PhD in computer science.
+Stefan studied software engineering in Austria, has a PhD in computer science, and co-authored a book about Domain Storytelling.

 Dorota Kochanowska is a software architect at Workplace Solutions, where she consults for a migration process from individual to off-the-shelf software.
 As a computer scientist, she’s worked in different domains like banking, telecommunication, or managing international IT projects.